nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 This relates the derivative of a moving point to the logarithm of the transformation moving that point.

 You can think of $log(T)$ as the vector field of tangent vectors of that transform.
 In other words, it's the field of first derivatives.
-This vector field is constant with respect to t; it's the same field, regardless of what time is.
+This vector field is independent of time.
+It's constant with respect to t.
 The vector field shows what the velocity is for every point in space.

 That equation is saying that if you transform any point in space by the logarithm of the transform, you will get the first derivative at that point.
 The first derivative is the velocity, so $log(T)$ defines the velocity field (the field of tangent vectors at every point in space).